emilybache/GildedRose-Refactoring-Kata/README.md

 * Quality increases or decreases when sell-in days pass or is constant.
 * Quality of an item cannot be negative value.
+* Quality of an item cannot be higher than 50.
 * If item is Legendary, it's quality is always 80 and never changes.

 ## Types of items